What is a Cataract?

 If you wear contact lenses, these must be removed for two weeks (soft contact lenses) – four weeks (gas permeable or hard lenses) before the measurements of the eye are made.
 This is to increase the accuracy of the measurements which can be affected by the contact lens which can slightly alter the curvature of the front of the eye.

 The Choice of Intra-ocular Lens

-The intra-ocular lens implant can be selected to give you clear distance or near vision.
+With a single vision - monofocal intra-ocular lens implant the strength can be selected to give you clear distance or near vision.
 Most patients prefer to have clear distance vision, and use reading glasses (often just over-the-counter ones), but it is an individual decision and may also depend on what prescription and degree of cataract you have in the other eye.
 I will discuss this in detail with you in the appointment.
-There are some intra-ocular lens implants that can give good vision in the distance, middle distance and near vision, but at present, there is no lens available that is quite as good as the human lens.
+There are some premium intra-ocular lens implants that can give good vision in the distance, middle distance and near vision, but at present, there is no lens available that is quite as good as the human lens.
 If you are interested in one of the premium lenses and being a bit less dependent on wearing glasses - either extended depth of field (EDOF) or multifocal type lenses I would be happy to discuss this with you at your consultation and explain the various options.
 It is important to note that some patients are aware of glare or halos around lights in dim lighting conditions immediately after the surgery.
 The vast majority of patients do adapt to these visual disturbances within a few weeks.